JavierSegoviaCordoba/Resource/README.md

 - 🔄 Loading: To use at that moment that a loading indicator should appear.
 - 👍 Success: When the happy path occurs.
 - ❌ Error: If there is a problem you will get this.
-Error can be null.
 - 📦 Cache: To show a resource from a cache, for example when a network request fails

 This library works very good if you use it together